ndipatri/ZeroTo98/README.md

 3. Code deployed to phone BUT STOP THE APP.
 4. Disconnect all real devices.
 5. IDE open, Project panel collapsed.
-IDE sized to show Emulator on right side.
+IDE sized to show Vizor-enabled device on the right side (emulator is too slow)
 6. Turn off computer notifications
 7. I recommend presenting this README on your IDE in Presentation Mode.
 8. Power-up siren and put it on desk.